Atkinson Borderer MVD 432L

 Atkinson Buccaneer Reg No MVD 432L is seen here in it's present form.

-Owned by Geoff Dodds of Thirsk and now over 40 years old it can be seen at various vehicle rallies throughout the summer.
+Today it is owned by Paul Archer and almost 50 years old it can be seen at various vehicle rallies throughout the summer.

 Photograph courtesy of Ronnie Cameron